JayJarosz/Guides/Manveers_Thundroid/thundroid_xx_bash.md

 --------
-### Manveer's Annotated :zap: Thundroid :zap: Guide
+### Manveer's Annotated :zap:Thundroid:zap: Guide
 --------
 # Bash
-Since you'll be working on your Thundroid entirely via the shell prompt, it's worth decorating it a bit and installing some shortcuts.<br/>
+Since you'll be working on your Thundroid entirely via the shell prompt, it's worth decorating it a bit and installing some shortcuts.
 Note: Run all of the following commands as *admin* user.

 ## Prettifying your Shell Prompt (optional)
 You can redesign your shell prompt for each user by enabling color output and setting a custom prompt.<br/>